netidx/netidx-book/src/overview.md

 ## Security

 Ah, the S word.
-No system remotely like netidx can be taken seriously without a plausable design for securing data against unauthorized access, interception, manipulation, etc.
+No system remotely like netidx can be taken seriously without a plausible design for securing data against unauthorized access, interception, manipulation, etc.

 The heart of netidx security is Kerberos v5.
 There are a lot of